Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Just like people animals often mourn the death of a companion both human and animal.
 This is a guide about guinea pig not well after casemate died.

 If you feed your guinea pig beets you don't want to give it a lot because then their pee will turn red.
 Beets are sweet, so they really like them and can eat too many; mine did.
-So, do give them beets in moderation as well as the beet tops.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.